hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-hardaker-dnsop-nsec3-guidance.md

 # Recommendation for validating resolvers

-Because validating resolvers have the biggest burden when validating NSEC3 records, this document recommends that validating resolvers SHOULD return a SERVFAIL when processing NSEC3 records with iterations larger than 100.
+Because there has been a large growth of open (public) DNSSEC validating resolvers that are subject to compute resource constraints when handling requests from anonymous clients, this document recommends that validating resolvers should change their behaviour with respect to large iteration values.
+Validating resolvers SHOULD return a SERVFAIL when processing NSEC3 records with iterations larger than 100.
 Note that this significantly decreases the requirements originally specified in Section 10.3 of {{RFC5155}}.

 # Security Considerations